cvuosalo/MuonCollider/runMGjobs/README.md

 ```

 ## Debugging and other Issues
-The scripts are written specifically for Muon Collider simulation, ATLAS/CMS/C3 compatibility are added later without any test.
+The scripts are written specifically for Muon Collider simulation, other detectors (ATLAS/CMS/C3) compatibilities are added later without any test.
 Please feel free to contact Kenny through email: hjia38@wisc.edu or haoyi.jia@cern.ch.
 I would be happy to help with the debugging process!